Arkaeriit/reflet/README.md

 This repository contains a simulator for a Reflet processor, an assembler to create Reflet machine code, and a Verilog implementation of a Reflet processor.

 # The architecture
 Reflet is a RISC ISA.
-Each instruction is coded on a single byte and composed of a 4 or 8-bit operand, followed by an optional 4-bit register.
+Each instruction is coded on a single byte and composed of a 4 or 8-bit opcode, followed by an optional 4-bit register.
 This ISA can be used with a processor with words of any size superior which is 8 bits times a power of two.
 When the processor has a word size above 8 bits, it is little-endian.

 Most operations are made between one of the 12 general-purpose registers and an implicit working register.